| ..

 tendon, or on the tibial tubercle.

-examination, one will find very specific point tenderness at the site
+physical examination, one will find very specific point tenderness at

-of inflammation.
-Often swelling will be present in the infrapatellar
+the site of inflammation.
+Often swelling will be present in the

-bursa.
-The child also may have pain when extending the leg against
+infrapatellar bursa.
+The child also may have pain when extending

 In addition, Micheli (Micheli, L.J., and Rosegrant, S.: Boston